Frequently Asked Questions

 For questions regarding placement in detention contact the probation officer assigned to your child’s case.
 If you do not know the name of the probation officer, ask for a supervisor at the Juvenile Court.
 The Juvenile Justice Center employees are not permitted to give information or answer questions about any resident except in person with parental identification.
 The Juvenile Court contact number is 586-469-5784.

 All professional visitors and parents enter through the front door of the Center.
 Once you arrive to the lobby speak to the staff member at the desk, behind the glass.
-If no one is at the desk push the intercom button next to the door on the right to speak to someone.
+If no one is at the desk you may pick up the phone on the wall to speak to someone.

 Contact the Juvenile Court 8:30 a.m. to 5 p.m., Monday through Friday.
 The Juvenile Court contact number is 586-469-5784.
 During non-court hours, contact the Juvenile Justice Center.

-Parents or step-parents are allowed and encouraged to visit their child.
+Parents/guardians and step-parents are allowed and encouraged to visit their child.
+For more information regarding scheduling a visit please see the visitation page.

 Yes, your child can send and receive letters.
 All mail must be sent through the U.S. Postal Service and have only one stamp on it, any more will result in return to sender.
 The Center will not accept any mail that is dropped off.
-The mail will not be read unless there is clear and convincing evidence to justify such actions.
-In this event the mail will be read in the presence of your child.
-While the staff will not read mail, it will be opened to inspect for contraband.
+Mail will not be read by staff unless there is clear and convincing evidence to justify such actions.
+In this event, mail will be read in the presence of your child.
+All mail will be opened to inspect for contraband.
 Residents are not allowed to receive packages.

-A typical day does vary depending on whether your child is placed in detention or treatment.
-Overall the facility is designed and staffed to provide your child with a safe, secure, healthful and positive environment.
+The facility is designed and staffed to provide your child with a safe, secure, healthful and positive environment.
 During your child’s stay he/she will follow a structured daily schedule.
 Your child will wake each day at 7:00 am.
 During the week your child will attend school from 7:30 am to 2:30 pm.
 During after-school hours your child will participate in remedial educational classes, homework sessions, self-improvement programming, and recreational activities.
-Your child will also have scheduled meal times, free time and time for personal hygiene.
+Your child will also have scheduled mealtimes, free time, and time for personal hygiene.
 Your child will be expected to keep the living areas clean and orderly and will be assigned chores.
-If your child is placed in our long-term residential program a good deal of time is spent participating in individual and family counseling, group sessions, vocational services, and community service projects.

 Yes, State law requires that juveniles attend school while detained in an institution.
 The Center contracts with the L’Anse Creuse Public School to provide an on-site educational program.